 The Human Resources Committee is responsible for identifying and recommending potential appointees to the Board.
-In this regard, the committee maintains an "evergreen" list of potential nominees.
 New nominees must have a track record in general business management, special expertise in an area of strategic interest to the Corporation, the ability to devote the time required, shown support for the Corporation's mission and strategic objectives, and a willingness to serve.
 The Human Resources Committee is composed of at least three directors appointed by the Board, each of whom the Board has determined to be independent as contemplated by the laws, regulations and listing requirements to which the Corporation is subject.
 The CEO of the Corporation takes part in the work of the Human Resources Committee as a non-voting member and removes himself where the Human Resources Committee decides on his remuneration and on corporate governance matters.